Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference.md

 teaser              : ""
 permalink           : "/grading-conference/"
 ---
+The mission of the Grading Conference is to provide an annual meeting place to promote the use of grading practices that are focused on equity and authentic learning.
+We strive to:
+- Grow and support a thriving community of practitioners,
+- Provide professional development related to grading practices that meets the many needs of our diverse community of practitioners,
+- Promote and disseminate research on grading practices, and
+- Facilitate systemic change in grading practices.

 {% include alert info="The 2025 Grading Conference will be held June 11--13, 2025" %}